anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 Table 8-4 in the Reference Model Chapter 8.3.4 "[Telco Edge Cloud: Platform Services Deployment](../../../ref_model/chapters/chapter08.md#8.3.4)" lists the Platform Services that may be placed in the different node types (control, compute and storage).
 Depending upon the capacity and resources available only the compute nodes may exist at the Edge thereby impacting operations.

 Table 8-3 in the Reference Model Chapter 8.3.3 "[Telco Edge Cloud Infrastructure Profiles](https://github.com/cntt-n/CNTT/blob/master/doc/ref_model/chapters/chapter08.md#8.3.3)", lists a number of Infrastructure Profile characteristics and the changes that may need to be made for certain Edge clouds depending upon their resource capabilities.
-It should be noted that none of these changes affect the definition of OpenStack flavours.
+It should be noted that none of these changes affect the definition of OpenStack flavors.

 #### 4.5.1.1 Edge Cloud Deployment